31mfmlogo

 Special Session

-A special themed session is being organised for Friday 30th May by members of the organising committee and the advisory board.
+A special themed session has been organised for Friday 30th May by members of the organising committee and the advisory board.
 This will feature invited speakers and will allow for open discussion when contributions from the audience will be welcome.

 Prosodic Morphology and Templatic Phonology